 Encompassing nearly 300 acres, the Port of Gulfport has ample berthing space, plentiful warehousing and laydown areas, and access to on-dock rail service.
-There is also a specialized ramp built for roll-on/roll-off vessels, and the Port is equipped with three ship-to-shore gantry cranes.
+There is also a specialized ramp built for roll-on/roll-off vessels, and the Port is equipped with three ship-to-shore gantry cranes, with the fourth crane expected in the Fall of 2025.
 The Port's centralized location on the Gulf of Mexico makes it an ideal partner for inbound and outbound maritime commerce, providing customers with a short 18-mile transit from sea buoy to dock.